snowkit/flow/src/flow/cmd/launch/usage.md

   `launch` will install the application as well, where applicable (like mobile).
 See the options to suppress this.

   options :

+    --launch-wait <time in seconds>
+      a time in seconds to wait before actually launching the build. on desktop and mobile this is 0, ignored, and on web it is set to 0.3s in order to allow the internal web server to start up first.

     target specific options:

         web :